Mark Francois: Parliamentary career

 Francois left the government after Theresa May was appointed prime minister, but she appointed him to conduct a review into the use of reserves in the Army.

 At the 2017 general election, Francois was re-elected as the MP for Rayleigh and Wickford with an increased majority of 23,450 votes.

 Since September 2017, Francois has sat on the Defence Select Committee and is a former member of the Administration Committee, the Committee of Selection, Defence Committee and Environmental Audit Committee.
 He is a vice-president of Conservative Friends of Poland.

 In September 2019, Essex Police issued clarification on Francois' status, when he joined one of their patrols in a Rayleigh, Essex Wetherspoons pub in his capacity as the local MP.
 He appeared to be dressed as a uniformed police officer, including wearing a police issue stab vest.
 Essex Police said that they had wrongly issued the jacket to the MP and confirmed that Francois is not employed by them.
 They used the statement to add that they are however currently recruiting.

 In 2019, Francois became one of the 28 so called Tory "Brexit Spartans" who voted against Theresa May's Brexit deal all three times it was put to the House of Commons.

 At the 2019 general election, Francois was re-elected with an increased majority of exactly 31,000 and achieved 72.6% of the vote.
 In January 2020, he launched a crowdfunding bid with the StandUp4Brexit group to raise money for Big Ben to chime upon the UK's departure from the EU.

 On 3 March 2020, Francois was announced as chair of the ERG, succeeding Steve Baker.
 In this capacity he wrote to Michel Barnier, head of the task force negotiating the post-Brexit relationship between the UK and the EU, a letter titled "A Missive from a Free Country".
 Barnier replied in an open letter.

 In December 2021, Francois called on Secretary of State for Northern Ireland Brandon Lewis to resign for failing to come through with promised legislation related to veterans.

 In November 2022, Labour MP Sarah Owen criticised Francois for using an "outdated and crass racial slur" in the House of Commons when he referred to Japanese people as "Japs".
 Francois used the term when asking a question on defence, saying: "Given the defence budget is likely to come under great pressure, why does it take BAE Systems eleven years to build a ship the Japs can build in four?"
 Francois later said he was complimenting the Japanese shipbuilding industry and used "Japs" as an abbreviation for Japanese.

 Francois was again re-elected at the 2024 general election, with a decreased vote share of 37% and a decreased majority of 5,621.

 Personal life

-Francois married Karen Thomas at Langdon Hills, Basildon, in June 2000.
+Francois married Karen Thomas in Langdon Hills, Basildon, in June 2000.
 They divorced in 2006.

 On 11 June 2022, Francois married Olivia Sanders, a NHS radiographer, borough councillor, and former Conservative Mayor of Brentwood.